taylorhxu/taylorhxu.github.io/about.md

 #### About Me

-I am a final year biomedical engineering student at City, University of London, tech enthusiast, music festival goer & former London 2012 cast, I write for The Hippo Collective.
+I am a Biomedical Engineering graduate from City, University of London, tech enthusiast, music festival goer & former London 2012 cast, I write for The Hippo Collective.

 I am currently working for National Student Pride as Events Officer and Stage Manager.